postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 To set a payment method as your primary, hover over it and select **Set as Primary**.

 <img alt="Payment methods view" src="https://assets.postman.com/postman-docs/payment-methods-page.jpg" />

+#### Setting up ACH payments

+Postman accepts ACH direct debit payments, which takes payment funds directly from a linked bank account.

+To use ACH as your payment method, you need to verify your bank account before Postman can process payment.
+Stripe, the payment service that Postman uses, makes a test transaction into your account, the details of which you will use to confirm your bank account details.

+You will receive an email with the verification link and further details.

+If you do not verify your account within __ days, for security Postman will delete your bank account information.

 ### Using the Pay Now option